Oppenheimer Believes Alphabet Class C (GOOG) Still Has Room to Grow

-According to TipRanks.com, Helfstein is a top 25 analyst with an average return of 46.7% and a 76.6% success rate.
-Helfstein covers the Technology sector, focusing on stocks such as Spotify Technology SA, Opendoor Technologies, and Fiverr International.
+According to TipRanks.com, Helfstein is a top 25 analyst with an average return of 48.7% and a 76.2% success rate.
+Helfstein covers the Technology sector, focusing on stocks such as Opendoor Technologies, Zillow Group Class C, and Uber Technologies.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Alphabet Class C with a $1954.38 average price target, implying a 3.5% upside from current levels.
-In a report issued on March 18, J.P.
-Morgan also maintained a Buy rating on the stock with a $1340.00 price target.
+Alphabet Class C has an analyst consensus of Strong Buy, with a price target consensus of $2175.00, a 13.1% upside from current levels.
+In a report issued on January 25, Canaccord Genuity also maintained a Buy rating on the stock with a $2250.00 price target.

 See today’s analyst top recommended stocks >>